What is HPV?

 How does HPV spread?

-- Sexual Contact: Vaginal, Anal, and Oral Sex —-> Extremely common
+- Sexual Contact: Vaginal, Anal, & Oral Sex (Regardless of gender identity/sexual orientation) —-> Extremely common

 - Mother to baby: during childbirth, a mother with HPV can transmit the virus to the infant —> Less common

-Factors that may increase your risk of getting or having a persistent HPV infection:
+Factors that may increase your risk of HPV:

 - Not being vaccinated against HPV: the HPV vaccine protects against the most dangerous types of the virus, especially those that cause cancers and genital warts.

-- New sexual partners: Engaging in sexual activity is not a bad thing.
+- New sexual partners: Engaging in sexual activity with multiple partners is NOT a bad thing!
 However, it may increase the likelihood of coming in contact with someone who has HPV (regardless of your gender identity or sexual orientation), especially if you practice unprotected sex.

-- Damaged skin: The presence of open or punctured skin can make you more likely to contact HPV if you come into contact with the virus.
+- Damaged skin: The presence of open or punctured skin, especially in genital areas, can make you more likely to contact HPV if you come into contact with the virus.

-- Compromised immune system: If you do come in contact with HPV, and your immune system is compromised by disease such as HIV/AIDS, medication, or malnutrition, you are at greater risk of HPV infection.
-Learn more about navigating cancer prevention with an immunocompromising condition here.
+- Compromised immune system: If your immune system is compromised by a disease such as HIV/AIDS, certain medication, or malnutrition, you are at greater risk of HPV infection.

 What happens if I do get HPV?

-- If your body doesn’t get rid of the virus, low-risk HPV can keep causing warts.
-High-risk types of HPV, however, can infect certain areas of your body (the cervix, vagina, anus, penis, or head & neck).
-If these infected cells aren’t found and treated, they could eventually turn into cancer.
+- 2. If your body doesn’t get rid of the virus, low-risk types of HPV can keep causing warts.
+High-risk types of HPV, however, can infect certain areas of your body (the cervix, vagina, anus, penis, or head & neck) and have the potential to turn into cancer.

 The Bottom Line…about 85% of all sexually active people are infected with HPV at some point during their lives.
-There are ways to prevent HPV infection.
-If you’ve already been diagnosed with HPV, there are ways to prevent HPV from turning into cancer.
+There are ways to prevent HPV infection, but If you’ve already been diagnosed with HPV, there are many ways to prevent HPV from turning into cancer!!